 (Click on photos for biographies)

-Brooks Finby is a current junior at Charlotte Latin School.
+Brooks Finby, 18, is a current senior at Charlotte Latin School.
 Brooks enjoys playing cello in his school orchestra and has previously played in the Junior Youth Symphony of Charlotte.
-Outside of strings, Brooks enjoys Model United Nations and has represented his school at various conferences, including Harvard’s and William & Mary’s.
-Additionally, Brooks is currently obtaining the rank of Eagle Scout, having just finished his eagle project: a specialized birthday chair and table for the Ronald McDonald House of Charlotte.
+Outside of strings, Brooks enjoys Model United Nations and has represented his school at various conferences, including Harvard’s, University of Chicago’s, and William & Mary’s.
+Additionally, Brooks is an Eagle Scout, having just finished his eagle project: a specialized birthday chair and table for the Ronald McDonald House of Charlotte.
+This past summer, he attended the North Carolina Governor’s School, where he studied social science specializing in the research of mass incarceration.
 He has also worked with Dr. Malcolm Campbell in the Biology Department of Davidson College for the past three summers.
-His research in education regarding the amount of interpretation and data in undergraduate biology textbooks is expected to be published in the scientific education journal, Life Sciences Education, this upcoming spring.
+His research in education regarding the amount of active learning within undergraduate biology textbooks is expected to be published in the scientific education journal, Life Sciences Education, this upcoming spring.